nimseven7/nimseven7/README.md

-- 👋 Hi, I’m @nimseven7 and I am a Python Developer + DevOps engineer = Backend engineer.
+- 👋 Hi, I’m @nimseven7 and I am a Python Developer + DevOps engineer + Backend engineer.
-- 👀 I’m interested in Python and DevOps project.
-Good with FastAPI, docker, terraform and AWS.
+- 👀 I’m interested in Python and DevOps projects.
+Good with FastAPI, docker, terraform, and AWS.
-- 💞️ I’m looking to collaborate on any project involving those stacks, and for something new too.
-You can just check my linkedIn profile from the link below.
+💞️ I’m looking to collaborate on any project involving those stacks and on something new, too.
+You can check my LinkedIn profile from the link below.
-- 📫 How to reach me ? https://www.linkedin.com/in/mino-randrianarivo/
+- 📫 How to reach me? https://www.linkedin.com/in/mino-randrianarivo/

 <!---
 nimseven7/nimseven7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.